 We Love Maryland Craft Beers Part 2

 We already mentioned, and you should know, that we love craft beer.
-So much, you may recall from our Part 1 of our We Love Maryland Craft Beers Part 2 series.
+So much, you may recall from our Part 1 of our We Love Maryland Craft Beers series.
 To continue our ode to craft beer and pride in Maryland, we have some more great breweries and brews you should check out.

 Known for its distinctive artsy bottle labels, Flying Dog has been producing beers worthy of conversation.
-You may not realize, but this brewery got it start in the rocky mountains of Aspen Colorado in 1990.
+You may not realize, but this brewery got its start in the rocky mountains of Aspen Colorado in 1990.
 The Flying Dog Brewpub moved its operations in 1994 to its state of the art brewing facility in Baltimore.

 Numero Uno Lager ABV 4.9%

-- Artisinal easy drinking light lager with lime aromas
+- Artisinal easy-drinking light lager with lime aromas

 - Bready malt flavors with lime zest and agave sweetness

 Raven Beer is brewed at the Peabody Heights Brewery in the northern part of Baltimore, not far from Charles Village and Johns Hopkins.
 In a short time, this brewery has made its mark on the Maryland craft beer scene.

 - A strong malty flavor that, like a fine wine, develops with age